pitfail/pitfail-reports/report1/report1.rst

 3.Reliability:
 ------------

-In case of Internet failure, the user’s portfolios should be brought back to a consistent state when user logs in the system again after the failed internet connection.
-The system should keep a backup of user’s data in case of server failure.
+In case of Internet failure, the user's portfolios should be brought back to a consistent state when user logs in the system again after the failed internet connection.
+The system should keep a backup of user's data in case of server failure.
 A proper care should be taken to handle a situation where a particular stock source is not available (i.e. Yahoo).

 4.Security:
 ------------

-The system should be secure enough such that user’s privacy is maintained.
+The system should be secure enough such that user's privacy is maintained.
 The system should have a login process irrespective of the application i.e via Website, Mobile or twitter interface.